nevissecurity/nevis-mobile-authentication-sdk-example-app-flutter/README.md

 With the change PIN operation you can modify the PIN of a registered PIN authenticator for a given user.
 It is implemented in the [ChangePinUseCase](lib/domain/usecase/change_pin_usecase.dart) class.

+#### Change password

+With the change password operation you can modify the password of a registered Password authenticator for a given user.
+It is implemented in the [ChangePasswordUseCase](lib/domain/usecase/change_password_usecase.dart) class.

 #### Decode out-of-band payload

 Out-of-band operations occur when a message is delivered to the application through an alternate channel like a push notification, a QR code, or a deep link.
 With the help of the [OobPayloadDecodeUseCase](lib/domain/usecase/oob_payload_decode_usecase.dart) class the application can create an `OutOfBandPayload` either from a JSON or a Base64 URL encoded String.
 The `OutOfBandPayload` is then used to start an `OutOfBandOperation`, see chapters [Out-of-Band Registration](#out-of-band-registration) and [Out-of-Band Authentication](#out-of-band-authentication).